Blog

 Verticillium wilt potato treatment

-3. Soil solarization involves covering the soil with transparent polyethylene sheets during warm months to raise soil temperature and eliminate pests.
-While beneficial, soil solarization may not be feasible in all areas due to climate limitations and geographic constraints.
+2. Soil Solarization involves covering soil with transparent polyethylene sheets during warm months to raise soil temperature and eliminate pests.
+Although it is beneficial, it might not be possible to implement it in all areas due to the limits imposed by the climate.

 Bag of Trianum Shield in front of potatoes, with text overlay "Trianum Shield to Treat Verticillium Wilt in Potatoes.